X4/krit/README.md

 #### Organizing tasks ####

-One aspect where Grit differs from other productivity tools is the lack of tags.
-This is by choice—Grit is an experiment, and the idea is to solve problems by utilizing the multitree as much as possible.
+One aspect where Krit differs from other productivity tools is the lack of tags.
+This is by choice—Krit is an experiment, and the idea is to solve problems by utilizing the multitree as much as possible.

 How do we organize tasks without tags, then?
 As we add more and more nodes at the root level, things start to get messy.
-Running `grit ls` may result in a long list of assorted nodes.
-The Grit way to solve this is to make pointers.
+Running `Krit ls` may result in a long list of assorted nodes.
+The Krit way to solve this is to make pointers.

 For example, if our algebra textbook was just one of many textbooks, we could create a node named "Textbooks" and point it at them:

 ```
-$ grit add -r Textbooks
+$ Krit add -r Textbooks
 (420)
-$ grit alias 420 textbooks
+$ Krit alias 420 textbooks
-$ grit link textbooks 81 184 349
+$ Krit link textbooks 81 184 349
-$ grit ls textbooks
+$ Krit ls textbooks
 [~] Calculus - Michael Spivak (184)
 [x] Higher Algebra - Henry S. Hall (81)
 [ ] Linear Algebra - Jim Hefferon (349)